Bankers Like Us Dispatches from an Industry in Transition

 This book will resonate with anyone no matter where you reside on this journey, whether newbie or old guard.
 If you want to be part of this change, you need to understand all about the messy middle that Leda so expertly describes in this book.
-If you read this book and it doesn’t resonate, then I suggest you think about stepping aside. —Curt Queyrouze, President, CCBX, A Division of Coastal Community Bank
+If you read this book and it doesn’t resonate, then I suggest you think about stepping aside. — Curt Queyrouze, President, Coastal Community Bank

-The book celebrates and chronicles the shared experience of bankers like us.
+This book celebrates and chronicles the shared experience of bankers like us.
 It starts with a ‘this is who we are’ piece, including the author’s trench credentials.
-The book then present an overview of corporate culture (this is what we deal with and a few ideas on how to handle it) and a piece of why transformation is so hard and so many get it wrong; a piece on the challenges our lack of diversity brings or compounds and a hopeful look-ahead on what a team of principled, dedicated folks can do despite everything.
+It then presents an overview of corporate culture (this is what we deal with and a few ideas on how to handle it), as well as a piece on why transformation is so difficult and so many get it wrong; a piece on the challenges our lack of diversity brings or compounds, and a hopeful look-ahead on what a team of principled, dedicated folks can do despite everything.

-2. Why This, Why Now and Why Does Working Towards a Big Dream Doesn’t Always Feel Big and Dreamy
+2. Why This, Why Now and Why Working Towards a Big Dream Doesn’t Feel Big and Dreamy

 3. Bankers Behaving Badly

 4. Painting by Numbers: Diversity, Innovation and Why Lip Service Won’t Move the Needle

 5. Fierce Grace: What Drives Us On, Despite Our Bad Habits and Demographic Constraints

 6. So (Now) What?

 "I know I will read this again.
 And again.
 I need it as a reminder in the work ahead…."—Trygve Aasheim, Lead Architect, Technology and Digital Channels, Corporate Banking, DNB